KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws1-architecture/3references.md

 Keep an eye out for `data-video="DIR"`.
 When you get to this code block, make sure to read all the `<!-- Banner -->` comment details for replacing `DIR` with the file path.
 When you set this, there is **JavaScript** that will load a video in the background of your site.
   {% endhint %}

 1. Reload _index.html_ in Chrome.
 Chrome has a powerful built-in way to look for errors and inspect your code, called **Chrome DevTools**.
-Let's open Chrome DevTools to see if there are any errors finding references.
+We can use Chrome DevTools to see if there are any errors finding references.

    {% hint style='info' %}
 Opening up Chrome DevTools to identify and fix errors is **debugging** code.
 Fancy!